alexeilebedev/openacr/README.md

 when it is taken as a kernel, and an ecosystem of commands and corresponding configuration data files are grown in-place around it.
 Thus, it is meant to be used in-vivo.

+The above statements are do not represent ICE views or constitute an endorsement.

 ### Contributors